AdamWandoch/indeed-bot/Readme.md

 company name, unique "indeed job id" and a link to view the listing.
 All data is persisted to Postgres Database hosted on AWS RDS and retrieved on application restart.
 Data is exposed through a number of basic endpoints in JSON format.

-This Spring Boot powered RESTful API is running on a free Heroku dyno which could sleep occasionally, it has however a scheduled task that hits the custom "/ping" endpoint in a specified time interval to keep itself awake.
+This Spring Boot powered RESTful API is running on Heroku and another instance on AWS, and it has a task that hits the custom "/ping" endpoint in a specified time interval to keep itself awake.
 Another scheduled task scans Indeed.ie and updates the job list periodically.<br>

 #### To run the project locally:
  * install PostgreSQL